danplotkin/qt/README.md

         Training with AdamW for `fp32` params with take up atleast `24GBs`, and for inference the model will take up `5GBs`.

+    - KV Cacheing
+    - Multi-Head Latent Attention

 - Training:
-    - Gradient clipping
+    - ✔️ Gradient clipping
-    - Perplexity support for training (replace acc metric?)
+    - Perplexity support for training
-    - ✅ External logging
+    - ✔️ External logging
 - Data:
-    - Decide how to best pull, tokenize, and save data
+    - ✔️ Decide how to best pull, tokenize, and save data
-    - Fetch scripts for each source
+    - ✔️ Fetch scripts for each source
-    - Script to load portion of data into gpu, include offset
+    - ✔️ Script to load portion of data into gpu, include offset

 ## Developer Setup